How To Stage Your Home To Sell (With Tips)

 Cleaning, decluttering and depersonalising are key, and the good thing is they don't cost anything except energy.
 To make your house stand out from the competition, try the following staging elements that will make your home sell, fast:

-Lighting
+Lighting and atmosphere

 Natural lighting is best.
 However, if natural sources of light aren’t an option then turn to artificial lighting such as lamps and LED lights with warm or “soft white” bulbs as these hues are less harsh and clinical.